- English

 Metacognitive Training for Depression (D-MCT)

 Metacognitive training for depression (D-MCT) is a new treatment concept for depression.
 It is conceptualized as a variant of cognitive behavioral therapy (CBT) that adopts a metacognitive perspective to focus on the modification of cognitive biases and dysfunctional beliefs (for an overview see Dietrichkeit et al., 2020).
 The training seeks to enable group members to recognize and correct their often automatic and unconscious thought patterns.
-To this end, D-MCT teaches participants about depressive thought patterns using creative and engaging strategies along with practical examples from daily life.
-It also targets dysfunctional assumptions about one’s thought processes as well as dysfunctional coping strategies (e.g., social withdrawal, thought suppression, rumination as problem-solving).
+To this end, D-MCT teaches participants about depressive thought patterns using creative and engaging exercises along with practical examples from daily life.
+It also targets dysfunctional assumptions about one’s thought processes as well as dysfunctional coping strategies (e.g., social withdrawal, thought suppression, rumination).
 While the training was inspired by Metacognitive Training (MCT) for Psychosis, it focuses on different (i.e., depression-specific) cognitive biases.

 The feasibility and effectiveness of a beta version of the training were confirmed in an open-label pilot study (Jelinek et al., 2013).
 The training proved to be effective in reducing depressive symptoms at a medium effect size (Cohen’s d between 0.56 and 0.73).
 Moreover, cognitive biases and rumination were significantly reduced and self-esteem was increased (effect sizes between d = 0.26 and 0.64).
 The experience from the pilot study helped to improve the training material.
-The updated version was compared to health-training in a randomized control trial (funded by the vffr).
+The updated version was compared to health training in a randomized controlled trial (funded by the vffr).

 For more information, please click on your language below.